 The squirrels are just too fast for the cats, and once they run up one of the pear trees they can then leap to the branches of a tree in a neighbouring garden to complete their escape.
 We currently have a very cheeky squirrel who frequents our garden, and who has become so confident about his own agility and speed that he can hardly be bothered to flee when the cats appear.
 Tom, being older, has become rather jaded about chasing squirrels, as it has always ended in disappointment for him, so he often just pretends not to see them.
 Floof on the other hand still tries very hard to catch them and has come very close at times.
 She is particularly good at speed-climbing trees and once or twice we have seen a squirrel only just keeping ahead of her until it reaches the thin branches at the top of the tree and leaps away to freedom.

 Yesterday the cheeky squirrel (let’s call him “Mr Bold”) was hanging upside down by his tail from the bird table, gorging himself on the seeds in the bird feeder, and didn’t even stop when Flora appeared below him on the slabs.
-He then rashly jumped down onto the low wall and Flora went for him very fast, oh boy it was quite a chase, across the grass and straight up the tree.
+He then rashly jumped down onto the low wall and Flora went for him very fast; oh boy it was quite a chase, across the grass and straight up the tree.
 We were all having lunch in the back room at the time, and we leaped to our feet, cheering and clapping.
 He escaped of course, but Flora acquitted herself very well and was given much praise and cat treats when she came back into the house.
 Shortly afterwards, Mr Bold appeared back on the bird table, unabashed.
 This time it was Tom who happened to pass by.
 He jumped up on the garden table, within leaping distance of the squirrel who paused in his munching to see what Tom’s next move would be.
 Tom’s move was in fact to lie down on the table and roll around on his back, clearly pretending that he hadn’t noticed any squirrel in the vicinity.
 Indoors, we were crestfallen and not a little embarrassed for Tom.
 Even Mr Bold looked nonplussed as he continued his meal before casually loping back up the grass to the trees.

 * Famously, Jack or Jill once brought in a frayed, wingless carcass that, upon closer examination, turned out to be a bat.
 Very Wuhan.

-Monday 4 May 2020
+Monday, 4 May 2020

 Bluebells by the river

 This morning James persuaded me to go for a cycle along the Clyde Walkway with him.
 I had my doubts about the outing because James is much faster than me and also he wanted to ride all the way to Glasgow Green and back which I felt would be too much for my current level of fitness.
 We compromised by cycling the shorter distance to the Cuningar Loop instead - it was 16 km there and back.
 I have been walking down by the river a few times but I have to admit that it was very pleasant to whiz along on my bicycle.
 James had told me that there were bluebells on the riverbank, which I hadn’t seen on my walks to the east, and sure enough there were some bright patches of blue as we sped along.
 There was lots of wild garlic too with its strong scent, and we could also smell freshly cut wood from the timber yard at Clydesmill Industrial Estate.
 We saw a robin and a few blue tits and some crows.
 There were some goosanders bobbing about on the river and a crowd of seagulls sitting on a weir.
 James thinks that the seagulls have been driven out to the suburbs by the lack of food debris in the almost completely closed city centre.
 The trees are getting leafier and greener by the day and the views from the path were very pretty.
 The Clyde meanders in huge loops between Cambuslang and the City Centre, so although it is pleasantly traffic free it is a very indirect route.
 But we weren’t in a hurry and in due course we arrived at the recently created urban woodland park known as the Cuningar Loop.
 I have never crossed the bridge into the little park before and it was interesting to explore, it would be nice place to relax for a while on a sunny day like today.
 But of course due to lockdown restrictions we are not currently allowed to linger anywhere, so after a swift drink from my water bottle we set off homewards.
 I was tired by the time we arrived home but gratified to have been spotted by two different friends as I cycled past them.
-They might have assumed that I cycle regularly although my red face and heavy breathing may have given me away.
+I would like two think that they assumed that I cycle regularly, although my red face and heavy breathing may have given me away.

-Sunday 3 May 2020
+Sunday, 3 May 2020

 Yoga in the garden